mrsumitbd/mrsumitbd.github.io/_pages/about.md

     <p>Concordia University</p>
     <p>Montreal, QC, Canada</p>

-selected_papers: true # includes a list of papers marked as "selected={true}" in your .bib file
+selected_papers: false # includes a list of papers marked as "selected={true}" in your .bib file
 social: true # includes social icons at the bottom of the page

 announcements: